rnd195/marp-community-themes/theme/uncover.md

 aliases: ["/uncover"]
 ---

-Uncover is a built-in theme in Marp featuring a stylish black and white color palette with centered elements.
+Uncover is a built-in theme in Marp made by the [marp-team](https://github.com/marp-team) and features a stylish black & white color palette with centered elements.

 If you like the `uncover` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/marp-team/marp)!